mpleung/Python_tutorials/README.md

 Python tutorials for Econ 625 at USC.

 You can open these files in browser using the links below.
 They might take a little bit of time to start up.
 You can alternatively download the files and open them on your desktop using [nteract](https://nteract.io/desktop).
+The latter requires an installation of Python and the modules used in the tutorial.

 Tutorial 1: Python basics [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mpleung/Python_tutorials/master?filepath=1-basics.ipynb)